4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 The `VP Row` command <!-- REF #_method_.VP Row.Summary -->returns a new range object referencing a specific row or rows<!-- END REF -->.

-Pass the the name of the 4D View Pro area in *vpAreaName*.
+Dans *vpAreaName*, passez le nom de la zone 4D View Pro.
 Si vous passez un nom inexistant, une erreur est retournée.

 The *row* parameter defines the first row of the row range.
+Passez l'indice de la ligne (la numérotation commence à zéro) dans ce paramètre.
 Pass the row index (counting begins at 0) in this parameter.
-If the range contains multiple rows, you should also use the optional *rowCount* parameter.

-The optional *rowCount* parameter allows you to define the total number of rows of the range. *rowCount* must be greater than 0.
+The optional *rowCount* parameter allows you to define the total number of rows of the range. *rowCount* doit être supérieur à 0.
 If omitted, the value will be set to 1 by default.

-In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
+Dans le paramètre optionnel *sheet*, vous pouvez désigner une feuille spécifique dans laquelle sera définie la plage (la numérotation commence à zéro).
 If not specified, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant:

 *   `vk current sheet`